MicrosoftDocs/windows-dev-docs/landing/arm-docs/add-arm-support.md

 [Kernel drivers](/windows-hardware/drivers/kernel/) are required to be built as native Arm64.
 There is no emulation present in the kernel.
 This primarily impacts virtualization scenarios.
 For apps that utilize device drivers requiring direct access to the internals of the OS or hardware running in kernel mode, rather than user mode, and that have not yet been updated to support Arm64 processors, see [Building Arm64 Drivers with the WDK](/windows-hardware/drivers/develop/building-arm64-drivers).

-Additionally, [drivers on Windows](/windows-hardware/drivers/gettingstarted/) are required to be built as Arm64 and can not be emulated.
+Additionally, [drivers on Windows](/windows-hardware/drivers/gettingstarted/) are required to be built as Arm64 and can't be emulated.
 For apps that rely on software drivers that have not yet been updated to support Arm64 processors, see [Building Arm64 Drivers with the WDK](/windows-hardware/drivers/develop/building-arm64-drivers).

 <!-- ### When to rebuild as Arm64EC